jarouca/adventure-app/user_stories.md

 So I can change character attributes

 Acceptance criteria:
-- I can only edit my character if they are not currently engaged on a quests
+- I can only edit my character if they are not currently engaged on a quest -
--
 #user deletes a character

 As an authenticated user